ember-learn/ember-styleguide/docs/concepts/colors.md

 ## Secondary Colors

-The secondary palette is applied to UI elements and it's not part of the base colors.
-The purpose of the secondary palette is to ensure the readability, usability, and accessibility of all UI elements and enhance the communication of actions, changes in state, or errors.
+These colors are for charts and diagrams only.
+The secondary palette is applied to UI elements and is not part of the base colors.
+The purpose of the secondary palette is to ensure the readability, usability, and accessibility of charts and diagrams and enhance the communication of actions, changes in state, or errors.

 <div class="layout">
   <ColorPallet